oneapi-src/oneAPI-samples/Libraries/oneMKL/block_lu_decomposition/README.md

 This sample will use the default SYCL device.
 You can set the `SYCL_DEVICE_TYPE` environment variable to `cpu` or `gpu` to select the device to use.

+This article explains in detail how oneMKL LAPACK routines can be used to solve a system of linear equations with an LU-factored block tridiagonal coefficient matrix: https://www.intel.com/content/www/us/en/docs/onemkl/cookbook/2024-0/slv-sys-lin-eq-lu-factor-blk-tridiag-coeff-mat.html.

 ## Key Implementation Details
 This sample illustrates several important oneMKL routines: matrix multiplication, triangular solves from BLAS (`gemm`, `trsm`), and LU factorization (`getrf`) from LAPACK, as well as several other utility routines.